scania-digital-design-system/tegel/README.md

 ## Static assets

 For users that can't access our CDN there is a [script](https://github.com/scania-digital-design-system/tegel/blob/develop/packages/core/static-assets-copying.md) for copying over static assets(fonts, logos).

+## Testing Guide for Tegel

+Refer to our [Testing Guide](./docs/TESTING_GUIDE.md) for best practices on writing unit tests for components in our design system.

 ## License